Nakrez/testme/doc/doc.md

     only place where you may need the current input treated for example to pass it a command line of a binary (See example configuration file section `python_input`)
+* `TESTME_TEMPFILE`

+    Generate a temporary name from the basename of the current test.
+For example if the test is my_test.py the tempfile name will be my_test.tmp This file is automatically delete after use.
 Example
 -------